Riverscapes/ConfinementTool/docs/BankfullChannelTool.md

 ## Summary of Method

-1. Generate Thiessen polygons from midpoints of segmented network, Clipped to Valley Bottom Extent
+1. Generate thiessen polygons from midpoints of segmented network, Clipped to Valley Bottom Extent
-2. Use Zonal Statistics to find the Max values of Precip and Drainage Area for each Thiessen Polygon
+2. For large thiessen polygons overlapping multiple drainage area or precipitation pixels, use Zonal Statistics to find the Max values of Precip and Drainage Area for each Thiessen Polygon.
+For small thiessen polygons that only overlap one pixel, extract pixel values based on the centroid of the polygon.
-3. Intersect Thiessen Polygons with Stream Network.
+3. Intersect thiessen polygons with input stream network to add drainage area and precipitation values to the network.
 4. Calculate Bankfull Width for each segment based on the following regression: bf_width(m) = 0.177(DrainageArea^0.397)(Precip^0.453))
 5. Perform Buffer on each segment: